krowve/evgabstonk/tampermonkey/README.md

 open a new window to the place order page.
 If the POST command was succesful the place order page will load.

+8. This may not work anymore as of March 2022.